Training School on Science Management, Split, Croatia, 18-20 September 2017

-This course will be held in the Faculty of Civil Engineering of Osijek (Croatia), on March 6-9, 2017.
-Trainees from all over the world are welcome to attend the school for free, we do not request a registration fee!
+This course was held in the Faculty of Civil Engineering of Osijek (Croatia), on March 6-9, 2017.
+Trainees from all over the world could attend the school for free!
 To register, please send an email to firstname.lastname@example.org.
 The Action is offering up to 10 x 400,00 EUR Grants to Trainees willing to attend the school.
 For more information and the class scheduling, please visit this page.

 The successful GPR Roadshow is a series of national events where stakeholders, private companies, professionals, students and interested citizens can find out what is Ground Penetrating Radar (GPR), discover how this technique can be used for seeing the unseen, and learn about the applications of GPR in in civil engineering and beyond.
-So far, we organised national dissemination days in Lisbon (Portugal), Rome (Italy) and Athens (Greece).
-Overall, 276 participants attended our GPR Roadshow.
+So far, we organised national dissemination days in Lisbon (Portugal), Rome (Italy), Athens (Greece), Osijek (Croatia) and Novi Sad (Serbia).
+Overall, 381 participants attended our GPR Roadshow.

-On 6 March 2017 the Roadshow will arrive in Osijek (Croatia) and on 10 March 2017 we will be in Novi Sad (Serbia).
-For more information about the events in Osijek and Novi Sad, please visit this page.
+On 25 May 2017 the Roadshow will arrive in Pardubice (Czech Republic).
+For more information about the Roadshow, please visit this page.

 The International Conference on Ground Penetrating Radar is a longstanding traditional event, making the premier forum of research and applications in the field of GPR.